codacy/chart/docs/configuration/logging.md

 The list of supported values for this configuration is shown below.
 Note that each level also prints the information of the levels higher than it:

--   DEBUG: **Most** verbose level.
-Logs detailed information on the flow through the system.
+-   **DEBUG (default):** Logs detailed information on the flow through the system. **This is the most verbose level**.
--   INFO: Logs interesting events such as application startup and shutdown, important events on the flow of the system, or behavior that is skipped for expected reasons.
+-   **INFO:** Logs interesting events such as application startup and shutdown, important events on the flow of the system, or behavior that is skipped for expected reasons.
--   WARN: Logs runtime events that are unexpected, or undesirable, but not necessarily wrong such as the use of deprecated APIs.
+-   **WARN:** Logs runtime events that are unexpected, or undesirable, but not necessarily wrong such as the use of deprecated APIs.
--   ERROR: **Least** verbose level.
-Only logs runtime errors, or unexpected conditions that prevent the expected behavior from happening.
+-   **ERROR:** Only logs runtime errors, or unexpected conditions that prevent the expected behavior from happening. **This is the least verbose level**.

 ## Configuring the log retention period